yasufadhili/jawt/jawt-docs/docs/tutorial/first-page.md

 ## Styling with Tailwind CSS

-JAWT uses Tailwind CSS for styling.
-You apply styles using the `style` property with Tailwind utility classes:
+JAWT is set up to use Tailwind CSS for styling.
+You just add a `style` property with Tailwind's utility classes.

 ```jml
 Container {